 \paragraph{Calibration Tradeoffs in Mitigation.} Our mitigation results reveal a fundamental calibration challenge: reducing deference can over-correct into dialogic skepticism.
 We trained SFT and DPO on benchmark data excluding TruthfulQA and r/AIO to test generalization.
-On held-out benchmarks, SFT achieves the largest accuracy improvement (+22.0pp) and DDS reduction ($\downarrow$24.1), generalizing well to TruthfulQA despite never seeing it during training.
+On held-out benchmarks, SFT achieves the largest accuracy improvement for Qwen-2.5-7B (+18.9pp) and DDS reduction ($\downarrow$20.2pp), generalizing well to TruthfulQA despite never seeing it during training.
 However, both fine-tuning methods fail to generalize to r/AIO, exhibiting atypical universal-agreement behavior that increases rather than decreases deference asymmetry.
 This suggests that naturalistic social judgment requires dedicated training data beyond synthetic benchmarks.

 Importantly, our mitigation evaluation measures improvement in the \textit{dialogic} condition only: we compute DDS using a fixed C1 baseline (no mitigation applied) and measure how much C2 accuracy improves under intervention.
 This design choice means our mitigations target framing sensitivity specifically; they may simultaneously affect C1 performance in ways we do not optimize for.
 A fully robust solution would require joint calibration across both conditions.